When researching some of the top things to do in Cartagena you are bound to come across the Mud Volcano of Colombia also known as El Totumo.

 1) What is the Mud Volcano of Colombia?

 Now this isn’t your massive rock formation spewing lava, so don’t expect to see anything like that.
-Its more of a ~50 foot hill with an opening in the middle.
+It’s more so just a 50 foot (15 meter) hill with an opening in the middle.

-In that opening you will find this dense mud that will keep you afloat as you enter it.
+In that opening though you will find this dense mud that will keep you afloat as you wade around it.

-Depending on the “activity” of the volcano, the mud might be close to the top or be lower down (when looking at pictures you might see the difference between the two).
+Depending on the “activity” of the volcano, the mud might be close to the top or be lower down (where a ladder can help get you to the mud itself).
+When looking at pictures you might see the difference between the two.

 This mud is thought to have healing properties so feel free to rub it all over your face and body to get the full experience!

 As mentioned though, the El Totumo Mud Volcano can be seen as a tourist trap for visitors of Cartagena.
 Due to this it can sway people to not waste their time going to a spot where there will just be hoards of tourists all trying to get into a small area.